Boston Green Links

-The East Boston Greenway offers three miles of pathway through parks, beaches, and marshes for use by bikers, runners, and walkers alike.
+The East Boston Greenway offers three miles of pathway through parks, beaches, and marshe.
+The pathways can be used by bikers, runners, and walkers alike.
 (Photo Credit: Boston Natural Areas Network)

 Roxbury to Fenway Connector

-The Roxbury to Fenway Connector is a proposed Green Link that would include a path between the existing double row of trees on Ruggle Street between Ruggles Station and Parker Street.
+The Roxbury to Fenway Connector is a proposed Green Link.
+It would include a path between the existing double row of trees on Ruggles Street, between Ruggles Station and Parker Street.
 (Image Credit: Lawrence and Lillian Solomon Foundation and NBBJ )

-Columbia Road is a proposed Green Link that would complete Olmsted's vision for an Emerald Necklace that extends from Back Bay to Marine Park (Boston Harbor).
+Columbia Road is a proposed Green Link.
+It would complete Olmsted's vision for an Emerald Necklace that extends from Back Bay to Marine Park (Boston Harbor).
 (Image Credit: LivableStreets Alliance and NBBJ)

-The Neponset Greenway is a nearly completed ten-mile pedestrian and bike trail that runs through Dorchester, Mattapan, Hyde Park, and the Town of Milton.
+The Neponset Greenway is a nearly completed 10-mile pedestrian and bike trail.
+It runs through Dorchester, Mattapan, Hyde Park, and the town of Milton.
 In 2017, a new section that connects to Mattapan Square was opened.

-The Fairmount Greenway is a partially completed six mile system system of neighborways and greenspaces that extends through Hyde Park, Mattapan, Dorchester, Roxbury, and South Boston.
+The Fairmount Greenway is a partially completed six-mile system system of neighborways and greenspaces.
+It extends through Hyde Park, Mattapan, Dorchester, Roxbury, and South Boston.
 (Image Credit: Michelle Moon, Fairmount/Indigo Line CDC Collaborative )

 ARBORETUM LINK/ROSLINDALE GATEWAY

-The Arboretum Link/Roslindale Gateway Path is a proposed off-street walking and bicycling path between Forest Hills Station and Roslindale Village.
+The Arboretum Link/Roslindale Gateway Path is a proposed off-street walking and bicycling path.
+It will be located between Forest Hills Station and Roslindale Village.
 (Image Credit: WalkUp Roslindale rendering by Halvorson Design Partnership)

 CONNECT HISTORIC BOSTON

-Connect Historic Boston improves walking and bicycling access to many of Boston's historic sites, such as Faneuil Hall and the Charlestown Navy Yard.
+Connect Historic Boston improves walking and bicycling access to many of Boston's historic sites.
+These include Faneuil Hall and the Charlestown Navy Yard.
 It also links several transit hubs, including North Station.
 Bicycling access is much improved with two-way, sidewalk-level separated bike lanes.